 Colorado, has mandated a seven-year transition from our current seat-time/Carnegie Unit based system to one based on the demonstrated mastery of a portfolio of clearly defined competencies.
 This is consistent with a broader trend towards life long learning, the accumulation of individual portfolios of certified competencies that can be combined in different ways, and the use of competency requirements to define what is needed to perform jobs and projects.

-For more on these trends, read these two great papers: “The Degree is Doomed” and “Separating Learning from Credentialling.”
+For more on these trends, read these three great papers: “The Degree is Doomed”, “Separating Learning from Credentialling”, and “The Currency of Higher Education: Credits and Competencies.”
 And if you want to see a glimpse of the future, you need look no further than the UK and EU, where a structured approach to certified competencies is already bridging the gaps between training, education, and lifetime learning.

 For example, here are initial attempts to translate current state standards into a progression of competencies in reading and writing, social studies, math, and science.